dortania/OpenCore-Install-Guide/extras/drm.md

 * DRM requires a supported dGPU
    * See the [GPU Buyers Guide](https://khronokernel-3.gitbook.io/gpu-buyers-guide/) for supported cards
 * DRM is broken for iGPU-only systems
-   * Has never worked for Haswell and up
+   * These have never worked with Haswell and newer
-   * For Ivy Bridge, could be fixed with Shiki (now WhateverGreen) til 10.12.2, but broke with 10.12.3
+   * For Ivy Bridge, this could be fixed with Shiki (now WhateverGreen) til 10.12.2, but broke with 10.12.3
 * Working hardware acceleration and decoding

 ## Testing Hardware Acceleration and Decoding